-- 1) Enter a Name for the profile to make it easier to identify. - 2) Click + to select the devices that belong to this profile.
+- 1) Enter a Name for the profile to make it easier to identify. - 2) Under Devices, click + . - 3) Select the devices that belong to this family member.
 Access restrictions will be applied to these devices.
-Click ADD when finished.
+Click Add when finished.

 Note: Only devices that have previously been connected to your router's network are listed here.
 If you are unable to find the device you want to add, connect it to your network and then try again.